Finding A Range Of A Function

 Understanding how transformations affect a function can simplify the process of finding the range.
 Transformations include vertical and horizontal shifts, stretches, and reflections.

-For example, consider f(x) = 2sin(x + π/2) - 1.
-The basic sine function has a range of [-1, 1].
-The factor of 2 stretches the range to [-2, 2].
+Here's one way to look at it: consider f(x) = 2sin(x + π/2) - 1.
+On top of that, the basic sine function has a range of [-1, 1].
+Also, the factor of 2 stretches the range to [-2, 2].
 The phase shift of π/2 does not affect the range.
 Finally, subtracting 1 shifts the range down by 1, resulting in a final range of [-3, 1].

 Use Piecewise Functions Strategically